 Students will study world language at Boreal Sun.
-We recognize that a child who develops a personal and positive relationship to another language will experience the value and beauty of another culture while expanding their academic capacity for flexibility in thinking, and the understanding of their own language.
-Beginning in first grade, students will be immersed in a rich world language program with the additional goal of fostering acceptance, respect, understanding and social tolerance.
-Boreal Sun plans to use Yupik to begin our world language study.
+We recognize that a child who develops a personal and positive relationship with another language will experience the value and beauty of another culture while expanding their academic capacity for flexibility in thinking, and the understanding of their own language.
+Beginning in first grade, students will be immersed in a rich world language program with the additional goal of fostering acceptance, respect, understanding, and social tolerance.
+Currently, Boreal Sun uses Spanish for our world language studies.

 The immersion/mastery approach to academics is one experiential learning component of our education model.
 It is readily employed with the arts-based and integrated curricula.
 Immersion is an experiential process that gives each child the time to discover, integrate, and experiment with new information and ideas before the teacher expects any indication of mastery.
 This approach ensures that every student has a clear, correct, and complete understanding of the material and its context before they are asked to recast it in the form of lesson books, portfolios, projects, artwork, formal assessment and beyond.

 Highly effective learning environments allow students to actively build understanding by connecting new information and concepts to prior knowledge and experience.
-Classrooms are organized for active, hands-on learning and flexible grouping with such materials as learning centers, tables of manipulatives, library corner, sand table, etc. Ensuring a beautiful, clean, organized, and artistic environment in which the students’ study is critical in the Waldorf pedagogy.
+Classrooms are organized for active, hands-on learning and flexible groupings using high-quality wooden materials for seating.
+Ensuring a beautiful, clean, organized, and artistic environment in which the students’ study is critical in Waldorf-inspired pedagogy.

 The arts provide highly effective tools for learning, exploring and mastering material.
 The arts-integrated approach to learning capitalizes on the direct link between art, music and movement and high academic achievement.
 Woven throughout a rigorous curriculum, the arts support academic success through unique and developmentally appropriate ways.
 This multifaceted approach allows information to be presented in multiple ways; verbal/linguistic, mathematical/logical, visual/spatial, bodily/kinesthetic, musical/rhythmic.
 Through the arts, children have the opportunity to uniquely participate in their education while discovering the importance of their own artistic expression.